DrorHarari/csvjson/README.md

 <dd>Both \n and \r\n can serve as newlines meaning the format should work regardless of whether the file was generated on a Windows or a Linux/Unix based system.</dd>

 <dt>Is there actually software out there that support CSVJSON?</dt>
 <dd>I am not currently aware of parsers/serializers that support the CSVJSON variant - as such parsers, serializers and  software tools supporting CSVJSON appear, I will list them below.
-If you have created or are aware of such software, please open an issue on [Github issues](https://github.com/DrorHarari/csvjson/issues).</dd>
+If you have created or are aware of such software, please open an issue on <a href="https://github.com/DrorHarari/csvjson/issues">Github issues</a>.</dd>

 <dt>What configuration items may be expected in CSVJSON parsers?</dt>
 <dd>The CSVJSON is well defined without complex parsing instructions a typical CSV parser needs.
 However it would be useful to have several common CSVJSON-related configuration options: